Etymology of Arab: In Assyrian

 The term mâtu arbâi describing Gindibu is found in Assyrian texts and is translated as of Arab land.
 Variations of the ethnonym are also found including: ʿArabi, ʿArubu, ʿAribi and ʿUrbi.
 The presence of Proto-Arabic names amongst those qualified by the terms arguably justifies the translation "Arab" although it is not certain if they all in fact represent the same group.
 They may plausibly be borrowings from Aramaic or Canaanite of words derived from either the proto-Semitic root ġ-r-b or ʿ-r-b.

 It is in the case of the Assyrian forms that a possible derivation from ġ-r-b ("west") is most plausible, referring to people or land lying west of Assyria in a similar vein to the later Greek use of the term Saracen meaning in Arabic "Easterners", šarqiyyūn for people living in the east.

+The word 'Arab' is thought by some Historians to be an Assyrian word, meaning "Westerner".
+The first written reference to Arabs was by the Assyrian King Sennacherib, 800 B.C., in which he tells of conquering the "ma'rabayeh" (Westerners).

 In Hebrew

 In Hebrew the words ʿarav and ʿaravah literally mean "desert" or "steppe".
-In the Hebrew Bible the latter feminine form is used exclusively for the Arabah, a region associated with the Nabateans, who spoke Arabic.
+In the Hebrew Bible the latter feminine form is used exclusively for the Aravah, a region associated with the Nabateans, who spoke Arabic.
 The former masculine form is used in Isaiah 21:13 and Ezekiel 27:21 for the region of the settlement of Kedar in the Syrian Desert.
 2 Chronicles 9:14 contrasts "kings of ʿarav" with "governors of the country" when listing those who brought tribute to King Solomon.
 The word is typically translated Arabia and is the name for Arabia in Modern Hebrew.
 The New Revised Standard Version of the Bible uses instead the literal translation "desert plain" for the verse in Isaiah.
 The adjectival noun ʿaravi formed from ʿarav is used in Isaiah 13:20 and Jeremiah 3:2 for a desert dweller.
 It is typically translated Arabian or Arab and is the modern Hebrew word for Arab.
 The New Revised Standard Version uses the translation "nomad" for the verse in Jeremiah.

 In the Bible, the word ʿarav is closely associated with the word ʿerev meaning a "mix of people" which has identical spelling in unvowelled text.
 Jeremiah 25:24 parallels "kings of ʿarav" with "kings of the ʿerev that dwell in the wilderness".
 The account in 1 Kings 10:15 matching 2 Chronicles 9:14 is traditionally vowellized to read "kings of the ʿerev ".
 The people in question are understood to be the early Nabateans who do indeed appear to have been a mix of different tribes.
 The medieval writer Ibn an-Nadim, in Kitab al-Fihrist, derived the word "Arab" from a Syriac pun by Abraham on the same root: in his account, Abraham addresses Ishmael and calls him uʿrub, from Syriac ʿrob, "mingle".